-The Richmond PS Board meets once a term.
+The Richmond PS Board meets six to eight times per year.

 Tenure of Richmond PS School Board membership is one year.
 At the end of each year all positions are declared vacant and early the following year the principal calls for nominations.
 In the event that there are more nominations than positions, the principal will conduct an election.
 All parents of students enrolled at Richmond PS in that year are eligible to vote.
 The positions of chair and secretary are self nominated and elected by board members.

 The Richmond PS School Board currently has provision for nine members: Seven parent reps who represent our 600 parents, and one staff rep who represents our 45 staff, plus the principal.

 We call for new members at the beginning of each new school year.

 Roles and responsibilities of School Board

 The functions of councils/boards are prescribed by the School Education Act 1999 and the School Education Regulations 2000 as follows: